pchain-org/pchain-guide/pchaindoc/source/pchainclient/createyouraccount.rst

 you will only need to generate an address.
 ::
 	pchain --datadir=yourdatadir account new
-This command will generate a keystore file under your datadir, the file name usually start with "UTC".
-We suggest you to keep this file on your local computer or import it to PIWallet.
+This command will generate a keystore file under your datadir, the file name usually start with "UTC". **We suggest you to keep this file on your local computer or import it to PIWallet**.

 If you wanna also

-- become a validator to mining
+- become a validator node to mining
-- apply candidates
+- apply candidate node with delegations

 you will also need to generate bls keys for mining.
 ::